-- 6.5 Allocations: The Tier II Advisory Board may choose to allocate a percentage of the funding to various classes of applications, such as groups that fail to obtain Tier I funding, local arts councils, groups with certified audits, groups without certified audits, etc. This may be modified annually based on revenues available and the number of organizations that apply.
-No Tier II applicant may receive more than 7% of the total amount of funding allocated annually to the Tier II process.
-The Advisory Board may choose to recommend that new organizations receive a minimal amount, established by the Advisory Board, until the organization can provide evaluation reports or certified reviews or audits to justify more substantial funding. - 6.6 An organization will not qualify to receive Tier II funding unless it has its headquarters or a significant presence in Salt Lake County and manages and presents activities within Salt Lake County - 6.7 Tier II Application Process:
+- 6.5.1 The Tier II Advisory Board may choose to allocate a percentage of the funding to various classes of applications, such as groups that fail to obtain Tier I funding, local arts councils, groups with certified audits, groups without certified audits, etc. This may be modified annually based on revenues available and the number of organizations that apply. - 6.5.2 The Tier II Advisory Board may not recommend granting to a single applicant more than 7% of the total amount of funding allocated annually to the Tier II process.
+[No Tier II applicant may receive more than 7% of the total amount of funding allocated annually to the Tier II process]. - 6.5.3 The Tier II Advisory Board may choose to recommend that new organizations receive a minimal amount, established by the Advisory Board, until the organization can provide evaluation reports or certified reviews or audits to justify more substantial funding. - 6.5.4 In recommending distribution of Tier II revenues, the Tier II Advisory Board shall ensure a minimum of 5% of the total budgeted Tier II revenues is recommended for award to each Salt Lake County Planning Area identified in the currently approved Salt Lake County Parks & Recreation Facilities Master Plan. - 6.6 An organization will not qualify to receive Tier II funding unless it has its headquaters or a significant presence in Salt Lake County and manages and presents activities within Salt Lake County.

+6.7 Tier II Application Process:
-6.7.1 The Advisory Board will review applications and accompanying materials.
-Based upon the applications and accompanying information, the Advisory Board shall make recommendations to the County Council as to the percentage or amount of Tier II funds to be distributed to each applicant.

-6.7.2 All Tier II applicants desiring and eligible for amounts over \$15,000 to \$29,999.99 will be required to provide a certified review of its financial statements for the most recently completed fiscal year.
+- 6.7.1 The Advisory Board will review applications and accompanying materials.
+Based upon the applications and accompanying information, the Advisory Board shall make recommendations to the County Council as to the percentage or amount of Tier II funds to be distributed to each applicant. - 6.7.2 All Tier II applicants desiring and eligible for amounts over \$15,000 to \$29,999.99 will be required to provide a certified review of its financial statements for the most recently completed fiscal year.
 Tier II applicants desiring and eligible for \$30,000 to \$59,999.99 must submit a certified audit of its financial statements for its most recently completed fiscal year.
 Tier II applicants desiring and eligible for \$60,000 or more must submit three years of certified audited financial statements, including a certified audit of its financial statement for its most recently completed fiscal year.
-Tier II applicants with three years of certified audited financial statements, including a certified audit of its financial statement for its most recently completed fiscal year.
-Tier II applicants with three years of certified audited financial statements desiring and eligible for \$60,000 or more will be held to the Tier I 35% rule (based on the prior year's fiscal audit or review) in Section 5.9.

-- 6.7.3 Tier II applicants may apply and qualify for over \$15,000 only after the organization has received ZAP funding (either in Tier I or Tier II) for three (3) consecutive years. - 6.7.4 Salt Lake County's ZAP Program will provide notice to Tier II applicants regarding the Tier II Advisory Board's recommendations as soon as reasonably practicable following the Tier II Advisory Board's final recommendation meeting. - 6.7.5 The Tier II Advisory Board shall present its recommendations to the County Council in written and electronic form and shall include the following information:
+Tier II applicants with three years of certified audited financial statements desiring and eligible for \$60,000 or more will be held to the Tier I 35% rule (based on the prior year's fiscal audit or review) in Section 5.9. - 6.7.3 Tier II applicants may apply and qualify for over \$15,000 only after the organization has received ZAP funding (either in Tier I or Tier ID for three (3) consecutive years. - 6.7.4 Salt Lake County's ZAP Program will provide notice to Tier II applicants regarding the Tier II Advisory Board's recommendations as soon as reasonably practicable following the Tier II Advisory Board's final recommendation meeting. - 6.7.5 The Tier II Advisory Board shall present its recommendations to the County Council in written and electronic form and shall include the following information: